ASH-GIT22/JAVA_Programming/README.md

 # JAVA_Programming
-Programms and Assignments for logic building Batch-JAVA
+Programs and Assignments for logic building Batch-JAVA